sybrew/the-seo-framework/readme.txt

 	* For object `window.tsfMedia`:
 		* **Added:**
 			* `resetImageEditorActions()`, this allows you to dynamically insert interactive TSF image editors.
-* **Filter notes:**
-	* **Added:**
-		* `the_seo_framework_sitemap_base_path`, used internally to override Polylang's cookie-based home path changing behavior.
-	* **Other:**
-		* The internal use of `the_seo_framework_sitemap_path_prefix` for Polylang compatibility now runs at priority 99, instead of 9.
-			* This eases with intercompatibility between plugins, which might set a custom prefix before we apply the Polylang compatibility layer.
 * **Fixed:**
 	* The template loader unsets templates prior to looping over them.
 This prevents plausible infinite loops where scripts need to be reenqueued.

-TODO resolve the FIXMEs
-TODO test robots-generator's code-cleanup for mistakes!
-TODO PHP 8.0 support.
-TODO remove object caching? -- Let this only work for database transaction, native to WordPress?
-	* How many people will dislike this change?
-The generators are greatly optimized.
-Removal should decrease our support load as we can then exclude a common issue.
-TODO center the sitemap (https://core.trac.wordpress.org/ticket/50658) to about 750 pixels
-	- (99 char link length, test 'WWWWWW' links!)
-	- Mind the performance of 50,0000 links!
-We should refrain from using flexbox and grid...

 = 4.1.1 =